anva76/Udacity-fsnd-project-02/backend/README.md

 In your terminal, navigate to the `/backend` folder and activate your virtual environment as described above.

+The backend application loads its secrets as environment variables from an `.env` file.
+Please create one in the `/backend` folder as shown above.

-Change the `SQLALCHEMY_DATABASE_URI` parameter in the `test_app.py` file depending on your local PostreSQL configuration.
-Then execute the following commands to perform testing:
+Finally, execute the following commands to perform testing:

 ```bash
 dropdb trivia_test